-I was fortunate enough to visit Carlisle Castle recently, in the English County of Cumbria (near the ruins of Hadrian's Wall).
+I visited Carlisle Castle this week, in the English County of Cumbria (near the ruins of Hadrian's Wall).
 The castle is over 900 years old and holds the record for being the most besieged place in the British Isles, not surprising given it's location on the border between England and Scotland.
 Many a historic battle took place on that site and you can feel it in the air as you make your way around the largely intact structure.
 The castle walls, however, once grey, are now a brilliant red and although this is because of the stone that was later used, it's hard not to think about the blood spilled within those walls.
 This was another poem that has undergone a radical change in structure with early drafts offering a much more straight-forward account of an imaginary battle which may have taken place there so it read like a history pamphlet rather than a poem, and as most of you know by now, if I can take the non straight-forward way I often will.
 Do I think this makes my poems more interesting to read?
 Perhaps.
 Does it make it more enjoyable for me to write in this way?
 Absolutely.
 I think I like to try and create surprise or revolutions in perspective.
 What I mean by this is that you, as the reader, are free to guess, infer, decode, untangle, unscramble, translate...A poem can be a very personal thing but it's as much about how a poem is received as how it is written.

 ** New Poem added 09/09/2021: take me down to the garden (return to the memories afterglow) **